soravux/scoop/doc/readme.rst

 .. warning::

     Be sure to launch every process using the SCOOP API using the same Python version.
 SCOOP uses Python serialisation which is known to be incompatible between versions.
-Using different Python versions, on a remote worker or locally, could lead in misinterpreted deserialisation which means cryptic and indecipherable errors which the Python traceback could probably misidentify.
+Using different Python versions, on a remote worker or locally, could lead in misinterpreted deserialisation.
+This translates to cryptic and indecipherable errors which the Python traceback could probably misidentify.